zakipauzi/autocoding-lit/README.md

 ## Contributing

 Feel free to modify and extend this tool for your specific research needs.
-Common customizations include:
+Common customisations include:
 - Adding new coding categories
 - Modifying the prompt template
 - Changing output formats
 - Adding data validation rules

-## License
+## Licence

 This project is licensed under the terms specified in the LICENSE file.

+## Disclaimer

+This tool uses AI to extract information from research papers.
+Always review and validate the extracted data before using it in your research.
+The quality of extraction depends on the clarity of the source papers and the effectiveness of the prompt template.

 ## Disclaimer